 An examination of societal issues as they are manifested, through time, in music.
 Topics include musical expression and connection in gender, ethnicity, spirituality, war, politics, performance, film, dance, and narrative expression.
-This course provides a one half-hour private lesson each week and is open to all students.
-Students will learn intermediate techniques of the instrument and/or method.
-This course is intended for non-music majors and music majors studying an instrument other than their primary one.

 Applicable toward graduation at Sandburg where program structure permits: